GithubSafa/Web_Scraping_Project/README.md

 In this lab you will perform the following:

--Extract information from a given web site
--Write the scraped data into a csv file.
+-Extract information from a given web site and Write the scraped data into a csv file.